 Glare: Most people don’t like looking at a surface that has a lot of glare but reflected light from a shiny surface is particularly uncomfortable for some children who are visually impaired.
 Try to eliminate or minimize glare on the screen of your television set, table surfaces, and pages of books by experimenting with nearby lamps to figure out where they can be set to create the least amount of glare.
 Because light is the source of glare, adjustable window coverings can also be useful during the day.
 Using a dark placemat or tablecloth on high gloss finished tables can reduce the glare on the table’s surface.

 Color: You may find that your child has a color preference, such as red or yellow.
-If she does, try to use that color wherever you can to call her attention to her belongings.
-When she’s old enough, have a toothbrush and cup for her in the bathroom that are her preferred color.
-You can also use color to help your child keep her room organized with different colored boxes or baskets for storing different types of toys.
+If your child does, try to use that color wherever you can to call their attention to their belongings.
+When your child is old enough, have a toothbrush and cup in the bathroom that are the preferred color.
+You can also use color to help your child keep their room organized with different colored boxes or baskets for storing different types of toys.

-Contrast: High contrast between an object and the background against which it is seen is often helpful to children who are visually impaired.
-For example, black letters on a white background are easier to see than pale green letters on a medium green background.
+Contrast: High contrast between an object and the background against which it is seen is often helpful to children who are blind or low vision.
 Look for ways to increase the contrast in your home.
-A bright red pillowcase will be easier for your child to see against a white sheet on her bed than a pillowcase and sheet of the same color.
+A bright red pillowcase will be easier for your child to see against a white sheet on a bed than a pillowcase and sheet of the same color.

 Clutter: When objects on a shelf or counter top are crowded close together, it’s hard for anyone to pick out one specific item.
 For a visually impaired child, it can be a difficult task.
 Avoid letting clutter accumulate on bathroom shelves, kitchen counters, the table next to your child’s bed, or the top of her dresser.
 Consider putting some space between items on shelves so they can more easily be seen.

 Try looking at objects from your child’s perspective.
 What’s easy to see from your height may be impossible to see from hers.
-Put things she needs to be able to see at her eye level.
-While it’s not practical to reposition pictures, lamps, and objects throughout the house, in her room, place pictures, shelves, and anything else she needs to be able to reach at the appropriate height and depth.
+Put things your child needs to be able to see at eye level.
+While it’s not practical to reposition pictures, lamps, and objects throughout the house, in your child’s room, place pictures, shelves, and anything else needed to be reached at the appropriate height and depth.

 Texture and Touch

-Regardless of your child’s amount of usable vision, encourage her to use her sense of touch to gather information about where things are in your home.
-In the bathroom, for example, you might put a rubber band around the handle of her toothbrush so she can be sure it’s hers and not someone else’s.
-A tactile label on the kitchen cabinet where her cereal is kept will help her find it by herself.
-If your child learns braille as she gets older, labels for items can be written in braille; if she isn’t a braille user, a label could be a raised shape or texture that she can associate with the object she’s looking for.
+Regardless of your child’s amount of usable vision, encourage them to use their sense of touch to gather information about where things are in your home.
+In the bathroom, for example, you might put a rubber band around the handle of a toothbrush so they can be sure it’s theirs and not someone else’s.
+A tactile label on the kitchen cabinet where cereal is kept will make it easier to find it by themselves.
+If your child learns braille as they get older, labels for items can be written in braille or a label could be a raised shape or texture that can be associated with the object.

-Most children who are visually impaired know the layout of their own homes well.
+Most children who are blind or low vision know the layout of their own homes well.
 They typically don’t use a cane to get around at home but may use trailing once they have learned to walk and are past toddlerhood.
-When your child trails, she places the back of her hand against the wall slightly in front of her as she walks so that her hand warns her of any obstacle that she might bump into.
+When your child trails, they place the back of their hand against the wall slightly in front of as they walk so that their hand warns of any obstacle that might be bumped into.
 If your child uses trailing, it will be important to keep hallways and floors clear.
 Avoid hanging pictures on the wall at the height of your child’s hand.

-Your child may use clues, such as the difference in surface between the living room carpet and the tile floor in the kitchen, to help her orient herself in your home.
-Look for tactile clues you can add around the house to increase her orientation to your home and to assist with her mobility.
-For instance, you could put a small rug or textured mat near the window to help her find her toy box in the family room.
+Your child may use clues, such as the difference in surface between the living room carpet and the tile floor in the kitchen, to help orient in your home.
+Look for tactile clues you can add around the house to increase orientation to your home and to assist with mobility.

 Organization and Safety

-When your child has a visual impairment, it’s especially important to organize your home in ways that will protect her from possible injury as well as enable her to develop good basic skills.
+When your child is blind or low vision, it’s especially important to organize your home in ways that will protect from possible injury as well as enable the development of good basic skills.

 • Tape down the edges of small rugs so that they don’t suddenly slip or slide, possibly causing a fall.